incmix-ui/incmix-ui/CONTRIBUTING.md

 3. Setup all the dependencies and packages by running `pnpm install`.
 This command will install dependencies.

-> If you run into any issues during this step, kindly reach out to the Chakra UI
+> If you run into any issues during this step, kindly reach out to the Incmix UI
 > React team here: https://discord.gg/incmix-ui

 ## Development

 To improve our development process, we've set up tooling and systems.
-Chakra UI uses a monorepo structure and we treat each component as an independent package that can be consumed in isolation.
+Incmix UI uses a monorepo structure and we treat each component as an independent package that can be consumed in isolation.